Top 10 Facts about Google: Google Trivia and FAQs

 All these searches make the necessity of an insane amount of servers an undeniable truth.
 That's why Google has around 2% of all the World's servers - and this makes for more than 1 million servers worldwide.

-I don't think they resort to green energy... but as long as my search box works...
+I don't think that's very positive for you as they profit from your information and you end up with nothing.. but as long as my search box works...

 Has Google Peaked?